balenair/balenair/docs/05-case-printing-and-assembly.md

 The `pi_ring` holds the Raspberry Pi 3A+ or Zero 2 W in place.

 ### Pi 3A+
-Use four #2-56 pan head screws 5/16" long to mount the Pi in the provided holes and secure with nuts oriented as ahown below.
+Use four #2-56 pan head screws 5/16" long to mount the Pi in the provided holes and secure with nuts oriented as shown below.
 Make sure the micro USB port lines up with the hole on the side of the pi ring.

 ![](https://raw.githubusercontent.com/balena-io-playground/balena-iaq/new-docs/docs/images/pi-ring-3a.png)